gvelim/advent2023/src/bin/day13/README.md

 ```
 Therefore, our scanning algorithm must continue the scan when a reflection flaw is discovered, and later decide whether to accept or reject the **scan results** based on the **radius variation** observed.

 As a result and during scanning, we need to measure the **radius' frequency**.
-We can use an array for this purpose which would look like this for the above example
+We can use an array for this purpose which would look like this
 ```
-Array Length =  Zero ----- to ---> Pattern Width
+Array Length =  Zero ---- to ----> Pattern Width
             freq[0, 1, 0, 0, 6, 0, 0]
    radius = pos :  '1'      '4'